tsunahyper/my-tax-tracker/README.md

 ✅ **Documentation**: Professional README with clear instructions
 ✅ **Testing**: Automated setup verification
 ✅ **Production Ready**: Proper environment management and security

-This setup will make it incredibly easy for employers to see your application in action, demonstrating both your technical skills and your ability to create professional, deployable applications.
-The comprehensive documentation shows you understand the importance of clear communication and user experience, which are crucial skills in any development role.

-Would you like me to help you test this setup or make any adjustments to the configuration?

 ## 🔒 Security Considerations